This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Strong baby powder fragrance that some find overpowering
+• Strong baby powder fragrance can be overwhelming for sensitive noses

 Check Latest Price